yeeus/GCI/README.md

                         Minimum depth in folds of mean coverage for plotting [0.1] -dmax FLOAT, --depth-max FLOAT
-                        Maximum depth in folds of mean coverage for plotting [4.0] -ws FLOAT, --window-size FLOAT
+                        Maximum depth in folds of mean coverage for plotting [4.0] -ws INT, --window-size INT
-                        The window size in chromosome units (0-1) when plotting [0.001] -it STR, --image-type STR
+                        The window size when plotting [50000] -it STR, --image-type STR
                         The format of the output images: png or pdf [png]